Marine facilities - Policy and guidance

 Find out more about applying to use NERC's marine facilities.

-The Principal Scientist on the SME can be different from the Principal Investigator on any associated grant application, recognising the importance of the Principal Scientist role.
-Guidelines have been developed to provide a clear indication of the expectations that NERC has of anyone undertaking the role of the Principal Scientist.
+The Chief Scientist on the SME can be different from the Principal Investigator on any associated grant application, recognising the importance of the Chief Scientist role.
+Guidelines have been developed to provide a clear indication of the expectations that NERC has of anyone undertaking the role of the Chief Scientist.

 Marine Facilities budget